kwaldenphd/plotly-intro-r/README.md

 FIGURE 4

-To see the full range of plotly trace options (valid inputs to the type argument) visit [the reference page](https://plot.ly/r/reference/).
+To see the full range of `plotly` `trace` options (valid inputs to the type argument) visit [the reference page](https://plot.ly/r/reference/).

 The different options appear in the navigation panel on the left side of the page, you can click on the type of graph you’re interested in to jump to that section of the documentation.

-Question #1: Create an R Markdown document and delete the existing sections/code chunks, then add a section (defined by ## Question 1).
+<blockquote>Q1: Create an R Markdown document and delete the existing sections/code chunks, then add a section (defined by ## Question 1).
 In a code chunk within this section, load the AmesHousing data and use plotly to create a violin plot displaying the distribution of sale prices for each different house style in the Ames housing data.
-(Hint: you should use the reference page to learn how to add a violin plot trace).
+(Hint: you should use the reference page to learn how to add a violin plot trace).</blockquote>

 # Custom Hover Labels

-The labels that appear when you hover over a data-point are one of the most useful features of plotly.
+The labels that appear when you hover over a data-point are one of the most useful features of `plotly`.

-They can be controlled via the text argument, which can be given within the plot_ly function, or within add_trace.
+They can be controlled via the `text` argument, which can be given within the `plot_ly` function, or within `add_trace`.

-In the example below, we label each home sale using its property id (PID):
+In the example below, we label each home sale using its property id (`PID`):
 ```R
 plot_ly(data = AmesHousing, type = "scatter",
         x = ~GrLivArea, y = ~SalePrice, color = ~BldgType,